GenericMappingTools/gmt/doc/rst/source/psbasemap.rst

 **psbasemap** creates PostScript code that will produce a basemap.
-Several map projections are available, and the user may specify separate tickmark intervals for boundary annotation, ticking, and [optionally] gridlines.
+Several map projections are available, and the user may specify separate tick-mark intervals for boundary annotation, ticking, and [optionally] gridlines.
 A simple map scale or directional rose may also be plotted.
 At least one of the options **-B**, **-L**, or **-T** must be specified.